-Znodes are the main enitity that a programmer access.
-They have several characteristics that are worth mentioning here.
+A znode is the main abstraction a programmer needs to be aware of.
+Znodes have several characteristics that are worth mentioning here.

-2.1.1.
-Watches
+2.1.1 Watches

 Clients can set watches on znodes.
 Changes to that znode trigger the watch and then clear the watch.
 When a watch triggers, ZooKeeper sends the client a notification.
 More information about watches can be found in the section ZooKeeper Watches.